compdemocracy/polis/client-admin/README.md

 Optionally, you can [register with Facebook](https://developers.facebook.com/docs/development) and get a Facebook App ID to use the Facebook auth features.

-If you do so, set the FACEBOOK_APP_ID environment variable in the top level `.env` file, or manually pass it in when building or running this application.
+If you do so, set the FB_APP_ID environment variable in the top level `.env` file, or manually pass it in when building and running this application.

+### Twitter Integration

+To enable twitter widgets for user authentication, set the ENABLE_TWITTER_WIDGETS environment variable to `true` in the top level `.env` file, or manually pass it in when building and running this application.

 ### Common Problems